sahilrajput03/sahilrajput03/README.md

 # A more verbose manner to do that as stated in first comment of the SO's answer @ https://stackoverflow.com/a/2342841/10012446
 command 2> /dev/stdout 1> /dev/null | grep 'something'
 ```
+So, How to redirect STDERR to STDOUT in Linux ??
+Answer: The command to do that is `2>&1`.
+[Source](https://www.middlewareinventory.com/blog/linux-stdout-stderr-bash/).

 ## Commited _node_modules_ to your repository along with the **some new and modified files** accidentally ?